bevesce/TodoFlow/README.md

 - =
 - !=
-- \< - values are compared lexicographically (it just string comparision)
+- \< - values are compared lexicographically (it just string comparison)
 - \>
 - \<=
 - \>=